 |Theoretical Peak (DP)||806 GFlops/s|

 Note: DragonsTooth is governed by an allocation manager, meaning that in order to run most jobs on it, you must be an authorized user of an allocation that has been submitted and approved.
-The open_q queue is available to jobs that are not charged to an allocation, but it has tight usage restrictions (see below for details) limits and so is best used for initial testing in preparing allocation requests.
 For more on allocations, click here.

 As described above, communications between nodes and between a node and storage will have higher latency on DragonsTooth than on other ARC clusters.
 For this reason the queue structure is designed to allow more jobs and longer-running jobs than on other ARC clusters.